Sol Madrid

-Sol Madrid is a 1968 film directed by Brian G. Hutton and filmed in Acapulco.
+Sol Madrid is a 1968 American action film directed by Brian G. Hutton and filmed in Acapulco.
 Based on the 1965 novel Fruit of the Poppy by Robert Wilder, it was released in the UK as The Heroin Gang and in Australia as The Secret File of Sol Madrid.
 The MGM film starred David McCallum, Stella Stevens, Telly Savalas and Ricardo Montalbán with John Cassavetes being replaced by Rip Torn prior to filming.
 It was the final film of Paul Lukas.

 Plot

 Half a million dollars is stolen from the mafia by small-time crook Harry Mitchell, who splits it with girlfriend Stacey Woodward and takes off for Acapulco.

 The mob sends hitman Dano Villanova to deal with Harry and get the money back.
 Sol Madrid, an undercover narc, is out to find Harry first, hoping to persuade him to testify against organized crime in court.

 Stacey happens to be Villanova's former girlfriend.
 Things get complicated in Mexico, where a heroin dealer named Dietrich is engaged in criminal activity while Mexican law official Jalisco is on the case.
 Before she can flee on a yacht, Stacey is taken captive by Villanova and shot up with dope until she becomes an addict.

 Harry is caught and killed.
 Jalisco is not what he seems to be, so Madrid not only must deal with him, but with Villanova and Dietrich as well.